iRobot Roomba i3 Robot Vacuum Review

 Differences Between Sizes And Variants

 The iRobot i3 has two primary variants.
 The model without the automatic dirt disposal feature is sold as the iRobot Roomba i3 EVO 3150, while the self-emptying variant we tested is known as the iRobot Roomba i3+ EVO 3550.
-Both vacuums are mechanically identical with the sole exception of the i3+ having a slightly different internal dustbin, which features a debris disposal port covered by a rubber flap.
-You can buy a basic i3 and purchase the self-emptying base station later down the line, which also includes the redesigned internal dustbin.
-Regardless, both models should deliver similar overall cleaning performance, though the inclusion of the auto-empty dock does reduce hands-on maintenance requirements.
+Both vacuums are mechanically identical, with the sole exception of the i3 Plus having a slightly different internal dustbin, which features a debris disposal port covered by a rubber flap.
+You can buy a basic i3 and purchase the self-emptying docking station later, which also includes the redesigned internal dustbin.
+Regardless, both models will deliver similar overall cleaning performance, though the inclusion of the auto-empty dock does reduce hands-on maintenance requirements.

-Either variant is only available in one color scheme: 'Woven Neutral'.
+Either variant is only available in one color scheme: 'Woven Neutral,' featuring a simulated gray fabric ring around darker gray plastic.
 You can see the label of our test unit here.

-If you come across a different variant of this vacuum, please let us know in the discussions, and we'll update our review.
+If you come across a different variant of this vacuum, please let us know in the comments, and we'll update our review.

-The iRobot i3 is a robot vacuum with an automatic dirt disposal feature.
-Like the i7+ variant of the iRobot Roomba i7, it automatically empties its small internal dustbin into a much larger dirt compartment attached to its docking station.
-While it is cheaper than the i7, it also falls short in terms of performance.
-It does best on bare floors but struggles with pet hair on most surfaces.
+The iRobot i3+ is a robot vacuum with an automatic dirt disposal feature.
+Like the i7+ variant of the iRobot Roomba i7, it automatically empties its small internal dustbin into a much larger dirtbag contained in its docking station.
+While it is cheaper than the i7, it has less sophisticated mapping and fewer automation features in the app, though it performs similarly.

 iRobot Roomba i8+